 We are proud members of

-The Florida Cracker Sheep Association & The Meat Sheep Alliance of Florida!
+The Florida Cracker Sheep Association, The Livestock Conservancy & The Meat Sheep Alliance of Florida!